patch-wat/cairn-eclat/srd/bloods/clear.md

 # Clear
 A outsider, raised in circumstances that leave you disconnected from social class.
 Perhaps an outlander, or a provincial, or I'm deeply loyal to an ostensibly independent institution.

-In another life, I was a
+In a past that now seems like another existence, I held the role of

 |#|Profession |I still have|
 |------|-----------|-|